Inside you’ll find an in depth guide to creating a family culture. This is part of a series so be sure to check out the other posts as they come…

 Your family culture is the traditions, habits, practices, and values your family has.
 It’s who you are as a family.

-It is what makes you different than all the other families in the world.
+Furthermore, it is what makes you different than all the other families in the world.
 It’s your family identity.

 Some of you might be thinking… “I don’t think we have a family culture.”